zoeyfyi/StatsNotes/ss3/mann-whitney-u-test.md

 #### Process

 1. Write hypothesis.
-2. Rank the data across both sample sets (as if they were one) and calculate the sum of the ranks of each set.
+2. Rank the data (as if it was just a single set) and calculate the sum of the ranks of each set.
 3. Calculate the statistic for each set using $$U = T - \frac{n(n+1)}{2}$$ where $$T$$ is the sum of the ranks and $$n$$ is the sample size.
 The test statistic is the minimum of the two $$U$$ values
 4. Find the critical value on table 11
 5. Compare the statistic and critical value, if the statistic is less than the critical value reject $$H_0$$